IBM/cp4d-deployment/managed-openshift/azure/arm/README.md

 This reference deployment provides ARM templates to deploy Azure ARO Cluster with cloupak for data installation.

  - A Azure ARO cluster.
- - A highly available storage infrastructure with NFS or OpenShift Container Storage.
+ - A highly available storage infrastructure with OpenShift Container Storage.
  - Scalable OpenShift compute nodes running Cloud Pak for Data services.
 See [Services](#cloud-pak-for-data-services) for the services that are enabled in this deployment.

  Note: ARO at this time provisions OpenShift Container Platform v4.8.x.
 This may be changed when new versions are released.
 See support lifecycle [here](https://docs.microsoft.com/en-us/azure/openshift/support-lifecycle)